thebrewergame/website/README.md

 > [!TIP]
 > source.thebrewergame.com redirects here.
 Feel free to use this link if you'd like a quick way to access this GitHub repository.

-### Alternative URLs
+### Additional URLs

-Alternatively, from thebrewergame.com, the Cloudflare Page is also accessible on both [matthewcbrewer.com](https://matthewcbrewer.com) and [matthewcmccaslin.com](https://matthewcmccaslin.com).
-I bought these both late at night on a whim when my decision-making wasn't at its peak, so I'd appreciate it if you used them sometime.
-At least they're a bit more professional than thebrewergame.com.
+Both [matthewcbrewer.com](https://matthewcbrewer.com) and [matthewcmccaslin.com](https://matthewcmccaslin.com) redirect to thebrewergame.com.
+I bought both of these domains late at night, on a whim when my decision-making wasn't at its peak (also the story for thebrewergame.com, but that's beside the point!), so feel free to use them.
+At least they're a bit more personally professional than thebrewergame.com.

 ## Special thanks